 The barrels for aging can be made of any kind of new oak, charred on the inside.
 Most distillers today use American White Oak because it is porous enough to help the bourbon age well, but not so porous that it will allow barrels to leak.
 It must be distilled at no more than 160 proof (80% alcohol by volume).
 Nothing can be added at bottling to enhance flavor or sweetness or alter color.
 The other grains used to make bourbon, though not stipulated by law, are malted barley and either rye or wheat.

-Like Champgne isn't champagne unless it's made in the correct region of France, Bourbon is not actually "Bourbon" if it isn't made in the USA, even though other whiskeys may adhere to the same recipe and distillation guidelines.
+Somewhat like Champagne isn't champagne unless it's made in Champagne, France, Bourbon is not actually "Bourbon" if it is made outside the USA, even though other whiskeys may adhere to the same recipe and distillation guidelines.

 edit Video explaining the differences

 In this video Rebecca Dunphy differentiates between Scotch, Irish and Bourbon Whiskey by sniffing.

 Prices vary by brand, age and type.
 Current prices for these are available on Amazon.com: